-Q - Will we [CCGs] have to pay for the core service?
+Will NHS Commissioners have to pay for the healthcare public health advice service?

-A - The financial resources to provide the 'core service' will be transferred to local authorities, within the ring-fenced budget.
-There would be nothing to stop local authorities from agreeing locally to offer a wider range of services; however, these additional services may not be free of charge.
+The financial resources to provide this function will be transferred to local authorities, within the ring-fenced budget.
+Because allocations vary from place to place, it is not possible to be prescriptive about the level of resource to be dedicated to deliver this service - rather this is about providing a service that is shaped by the needs of, and negotiated with CCGs.
+There would be nothing to stop local authorities from agreeing locally to offer a wider range of services; however, these additional services may not necessarily be free of charge.

-Q - How will we know we are receiving a quality service?
+How will we know we are receiving a quality service?

-A -The quality of the service can be measured by using a combination of both process and outcome measures, which have been developed as a set of criteria for a high quality Healthcare Public Health Service to NHS Commissioners.
-We would envisage that an annual report drawn up by the DPH and the CCG would set out how the service had been provided that year.
-This might cover the process for engaging with PH expertise, names and teams, how the time had been spent, how statistically robust any data had been, lessons to be learnt for next year.
-It is also envisaged that this report would be presented to the relevant Health and Wellbeing Board
+The quality of the service can be measured by using a combination of both process and outcome measures, which have been developed as a set of criteria for a high quality healthcare public health advice service to NHS commissioners.
+We would envisage that information provided jointly by the DPH and the CCG would set out how the service had been provided that year.
+This might cover the process for engaging with public health expertise, names and teams, how the time had been spent, how statistically robust any data had been, lessons to be learnt for next year.
+It is also envisaged that this information would be presented to the relevant health and wellbeing board